timmerkt/github-handbook/_pages/policies/tech-policies/join-va-org.md

         [![github\_email.png][image-1]][2]

-    2. You'll receive this invitation via email but can also find it on the banner of the Department-of-Veterans-Affairs Org Home page ([https://github.com/department-of-veterans-affairs][3]):
+    2. You'll receive this invitation via email but can also find it on the banner of the [Department-of-Veterans-Affairs Org Home page][3]:

         [![invite\_notification\_in\_org.png][image-2]][4]